root-project/root/graf2d/doc/v604/index.md

   rounding problems.
 - Implement missing math symbols.

+### TASImage

+- In the animated gif it is now possible to specify the delay between the last image and the fist image in case of infinite loop.
+(Fernando Hueso González
+  <f.gonzalez@hzdr.de>).

 ### TPad

 - In `TPad::ShowGuidelines` the number of guide lines is limited to 15.
 Above